 Jameela is a French expat living in Libya with her husband and two sons.
-A seasoned expat, she lived in the UK for 10 years before relocating to Libya in 2013.
+A seasoned expat, she lived in the UK for 10 years before relocating to Libya.
 Jameela and her husband are both English teachers in the coastal city of Zawia.
 While Jameela enjoys expat life in Libya, especially the slower pace of life and the lower cost of living, she still misses her friends and family back home.
-You can read more about her expat life in Libya on her blog, Diary of a Serial Expat.

 Q: Where are you originally from?

 A: I was born in France, but I spent the last 10 years in the UK.
 I now have dual nationality.

 A: I live in Zawia, Libya.

 A: I moved to Libya in March 2013.
 I first lived in Misurata then I moved to Zawia during the summer of 2013.

 Q: Did you move alone or with a spouse/family?

 A: I moved to Libya with my husband and our two children (two and four years old).

 Q: Why did you move; what do you do?

 A: That’s a long story, but let’s say we needed a new adventure and a better job.
 We are now both teaching English at a university here in Libya.